mondele/btt-writer-docs/docs/desktop.rst

 How do I set up to translate the Bible or Open Bible Stories?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are using translationStudio to translate the Bible or Open Bible Stories, you need to enable Blind Edit Mode.
+If you are using BTT Writer to translate the Bible or Open Bible Stories, you need to enable Blind Edit Mode.
 You can enable Blind Edit Mode at any time for existing projects or for new projects that are doing this type of translation.

 To enable Blind Edit Mode, perform the following steps: